-The provisions of the Coronavirus Aid, Relief, and Economic Security Act provides an employee retention credit (ERC), which is a refundable tax credit against certain employment taxes for eligible employers.
+The provisions of the Coronavirus Aid, Relief, and Economic Security (CARES) Act provides an employee retention credit (ERC), which is a refundable tax credit against certain employment taxes for eligible employers.
 Management determined the Orchestra qualifies for the ERC and has elected to treat the credit consistent with the treatment of conditional grants.
 The Orchestra recorded a receivable and ERC grant revenue once the measurable performance or other barrier and right of return of the ERC had been overcome.
 The Orchestra has recognized \$93,320 as ERC grant revenue for the year ended June 30, 2022.
-The Orchestra has a related receivable balance of \$93,320 as of June 30, 2022.
-The Orchestra has filed for refunds of the ERC and subsequent to year end has received the refund.
+The Orchestra had a related receivable balance of \$93,320 as of June 30, 2022.
+The Orchestra received the funds plus interest during 2023.